undeMalum/portfolio/content/posts/approaching-the-splits-5/index.md

 date = "2024-01-12T17:38:30+01:00"
 author = "Mateusz konat"
 authorTwitter = "" #do not include @
-cover = "images/cover.jpeg"
+cover = "images/cover.jpg"
-tags = ["activity", "stretching"] keywords = ["activity", "stretching"] description = "I have to admit that this picture isn't particularly favorable, but, unfortunately, I don't have a better one.
-Well, let's take a look at what has changed regarding the splits." showFullContent = false readingTime = false hideComments = false
+tags = ["activity", "stretching"] keywords = ["activity", "stretching"] description = "As I've been practicing the splits for a while now, it's not uncommon to encounter moments of stagnation.
+Nevertheless, let's take a look at what has changed regarding my splits." showFullContent = false readingTime = false hideComments = false